-- Are there any regulations applicable to the Board of Supervisors?
+Q: Are there any regulations applicable to the Board of Supervisors?

 Yes, there are many laws, rules and regulations that govern the conduct of the Board of Supervisor's.
 Board meetings are governed by the open meeting law, and therefore are noticed and conducted in a public forum.
 The Board is subject to the Sunshine Law, which provides a right of access to the District's proceedings and is applicable to any gathering of two or more members of the Board of Supervisor's.
-Board Member's are not permitted to discuss any matter which may foreseeable appear before the Board for action, outside of a Board Meeting.
+Board Member's are not permitted to discuss any matter which may foreseeably appear before the Board for action, outside of a Board meeting.

 The Board must adhere to a Code of Ethics for public officer's, and is intended to promote the public interest and maintain the respect of the people for their government.
 The Code requires that public officials conduct themselves independently and impartially, not using their offices for private gain.
-You will find the links to the code of ethics and the sunshine law on our “links” page.
+You will find the links to the Code of Ethics and the Sunshine Law on our "Links" page.

 There are a myriad of governmental reporting requirements, laws, rules and regulations that the Board must adhere to.